Harsh-Upadhayay/CricMarshall/README.md

 1.Added date extractor but it has errors to remove.
 2.Year is getting extracted through 'CD' tag.
 Need discussion over this.

+17/08/2022:
+1.Output Generator added.
+Converting text to speech in US English.
+2.setup file added (2 lines of code to download nltk libraries on remote device).
+3.Voice speed reduced.
+200 was default. now its 195.

 ## Code Sources
 spech to text - https://www.thepythoncode.com/article/using-speech-recognition-to-convert-speech-to-text-python
 noun extractor from text - https://www.codespeedy.com/proper-noun-extraction-in-python-using-nlp-in-python/
+text to speech convertor - https://betterprogramming.pub/an-introduction-to-pyttsx3-a-text-to-speech-converter-for-python-4a7e1ce825c3